Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The ASDF format is well-designed, extensible and allow for atomic computationally efficient access to the waveform data, essential for when working with a large volume of data as it is the case for continuous data or distributed acoustic sensing (ASDF).

-We also extend the proposal to grid data.
-Grid data are used to store
+We also extend the proposal to grid data to store and transfer the *P*- and *S*-wave velocity information to name only those.